 Costs and terms

-ICPR 2020 reserves the right to cancel any event if the above responsibilities are not fulfilled, if deadlines are missed, or if too few attendees register for the event to support its costs.
+ICPR 2020 reserves the right to cancel a tutorial if the responsibilities are not fulfilled by the proponent, or if too few attendees register for the event.

 ICPR 2020 Tutorial co-chairs: